NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c08-structures-assignment.md

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - The estimate of POF exhibits real variability, which is reflected in the standard error of the estimate.
-This variability arises due to the random nature of the Monte Carlo simulation used to estimate POF.
+  - The estimate of POF exhibits induced variability as the underlying distribution is not changing.
 - Does this confidence interval imply that `POF < 0.03`?
   - We have done some pretty rigiours testing and simulations to show that we can be confident POF\<0.03, but it is still an estimation,